embeddedTS/service-mx28adc/README.md

 # To Do

 Allow the memory base address to be configurable so as to support more boards.
-Currently

 # Copyright